DirectoryTree/ImapEngine/readme.md

     ->get();
 ```

-The less data you fetch, the faster your query will be.
-Only fetch the data you need.
+**Message Headers:**
+Use `withHeaders()` to include headers in the result, or `withoutHeaders()` to exclude them.

 #### Message Pagination

-You can paginate messages using the `paginate()` method.
+You may paginate messages using the `paginate()` method.
 This method accepts the number of messages to display per page:

 > [!important]
 > IMAP does not support native pagination, as you would typically expect, like a SQL database.
 Instead,
-> ImapEngine retrieves all UID's from the selected folder, takes the slice of the UID's
+> ImapEngine retrieves all UID's from the selected folder, takes the slice of the UID's  that
-> that corresponds to the current page, and fetches the requested email message parts specifically for those UID's.
+> corresponds to the current page, and fetches the requested email message parts specifically for those UID's.

 ```php
 // Paginate messages with 10 messages per page.